Translation of Financial Statements into Statistics

 Who should attend

-This online course is designed for the employees of:
+This online course is designed for the compilers and analysts working at:

 - National Statistical Offices